E-Commerce – Getting Started

 Get in Touch

-When you consider the low margins, you will need to sell a lot of product to make any money, which means your marketing efforts and skills will be critical, because your marketing budget will have to be low.
-No-one is going to find your newly created website without some investment in SEO or paid advertising and a social media marketing strategy will not result in immediate rewards.
+When you consider the low margins e-commerce companies offer, you will need to sell a lot of product to make any money, which means your marketing efforts and skills will be critical, because your marketing budget will have to be low.
+No-one is going to find your newly created website without some investment in Search Engine Optimisation or paid advertising and a social media marketing strategy will not result in immediate rewards.
 It is not a get rich quick scheme.
 Both dropshipping and arbitrage are however good for experimenting with new products before you commit to large inventory purchases.

 You don’t necessarily even need your own website as you can sell on other platforms such as Amazon, Ebay, Fruugo and Etsy (for handcrafted, vintage or unique products only).

-And there are a whole host of other possible considerations to running an online business (the links below will take you to more detailed information):
+And there are a whole host of other possible considerations to running an online company (the links below will take you to more detailed information):

 - Card fraud